 Face masks must be worn indoors at all NSW airports and on commercial flights into or out of NSW, including when the flight is landing at or taking off from the airport.

 Wearing a mask is mandatory in some settings in NSW.
 Further information on face mask rules can be found on the NSW Government website.

 Children 12 years and under are exempt but are encouraged to wear masks where practicable.
 Masks should not be worn by toddlers under 2 years of age and babies, as they are a choking and suffocation risk.

 How to limit your risk of COVID-19 in NSW

 Just like in New Zealand, NSW requires all arriving travellers to follow advice to help us protect you and our community.
+It is important to check the NSW Government website for the current COVID-19 Rules while in NSW.
 To limit your risk you need to: